 The prizes: £600, £300, £150, and the Ware Sonnet Prize (£150)

-Among the Commended poets are Poetry Society Members Penny Boxall, Tessa Foley, Doreen Hinchliffe, Miriam Obrey, Gillie Robic and Jeff Skinner.
+Among the Commended poets are Poetry Society Members Penny Boxall, Tessa Foley, Doreen Hinchliffe, Mark Joseph, Miriam Obrey, Gillie Robic and Jeff Skinner.

 Ware Poets was founded in 1991 to provide a forum for poets to read their own work, and also to hear and enjoy guest poets.
 The group usually meets on the first Friday of each month.
 There is a modest entrance charge, and refreshments are available.
 Everybody is welcome and has the opportunity to read one or two of their own poems in the first half of the evening – or to read poems by other poets.
 Regulars come not just from Ware, but from a wide area of Hertfordshire, Essex, Bedfordshire and North London.
 Ware Poets meets at Ware Arts Centre, Kibes Lane, Ware SG12 7BS.